ceramicnetwork/js-ceramic/docs-src/http-api.md

 ```

 # Multiqueries
-The Multiqueries endpoint enables querying multiple documents at once, as well as querying documents which are linked.
+The `multiqueries` endpoint enables querying multiple documents at once, as well as querying documents which are linked.

 ## Query multiple documents
 This endpoint allows you to query multiple DocIDs.
 Along with each DocID an array of paths can be passed.
 If any of the paths within the document structure contains a ceramic DocID url (`ceramic://<DocID>`), this linked document will also be returned as part of the response.